ChimeHQ/Neon/README.md

 # Neon
 A Swift library for efficient highlighting, indenting, and querying the structure of language syntax.

 Neon has a strong focus on efficiency and flexibility.
 These qualities bring some serious complexity.
 Right now, Neon is a collection of components that can be assembled together as part of a larger text system.
 It does not include a single component that ties everything together.

-I also realize that many people are looking for exactly that.
-But, as you start to develop more sophisticated features, packaging all of your syntax handling into a monolithic object becomes untenable.
-It isn't at all that I'm opposed to doing it.
-It's just difficult to achieve without sacrificing flexibility that keeps Neon generally useful to more types of projets.
+I realize that many people are looking for exactly that.
+But, it's deceptively difficult, as text systems can be phenomenally complicated.
+I'd love to make easier-to-use parts, and that's a goal.
+But, it has to be done in a way that does not sacrifice flexibility.

 The library is being extracted from the [Chime](https://www.chimehq.com) editor.
 It's a big system, and pulling it out is something we intend to do over time.